wesleylhandy/forms-react/README.md

 npm run start:test
 ```

 If everything has been installed correctly, open your browser to [http://localhost:1234](http://localhost:1234) to view the form.
 Update the values in the `*-config.json` files and see instantaneous updates to the form.
+The form will not complete without an API key and without your local url being validated by the DMG.

 ### TO DO

  - ~~Continue to Set Up Handling of User Input in each field and updating `state` accordingly~~
- - Develop giving array to handle more features than just simple buttons, *for instance, supporting tabs*
  - ~~Develop multiple Product List templates~~
  - ~~Develop the architecture for the `cart` and `checkout` as user adds input and submits the form~~
  - ~~Add Validation to each Input based on CBN DB standards~~
  - ~~Once Giving APIs are developed, set up `fetch` for `POST` routes on the api, then begin developing second and third stages (Credit Card Entry and Confirmation Messaging)~~
- - Consider refactoring all of the CSS according to BEM principles
+ - ~~Consider refactoring all of the CSS according to BEM principles~~
+ - Brainstorm all possible form configurations and begin building a larger Component Library
+ - Refactor entire project for Electron App to be able to build css and form config from some sort of WYSIWYG editor
+ - Develop giving array to handle more features than just simple buttons, *for instance, supporting tabs*
  - Determine which set of form configurations are contradictory and prevent form from functioning as such
  - Consider refactoring application state using `redux-form`
  - consider adding proptypes support to each component